dotnet/AspNetCore.Docs/aspnetcore/blazor/components/data-binding.md

 For more information on events and <xref:Microsoft.AspNetCore.Components.EventCallback%601>, see the *EventCallback* section of the <xref:blazor/components/event-handling#eventcallback> article.

-In the following `Parent` component, the `year` field is bound to the `Year` parameter of the child component.
+In the following `Parent1` component, the `year` field is bound to the `Year` parameter of the child component.
 The `Year` parameter is bindable because it has a companion `YearChanged` event that matches the type of the `Year` parameter.

-`Pages/Parent.razor`:
+`Pages/Parent1.razor`:

 :::code language="razor" source="~/../blazor-samples/6.0/BlazorSample_WebAssembly/Pages/data-binding/Parent1.razor" highlight="9":::